IgniteUI/indigo-design-docfx/en/components/switch.md

 ## Layout Template

 In Sketch, the Switch supports label position variants where the Switch label is placed after or before the Switch element.
-In Adobe XD, we are using Stacks to allow you to change the label and switch positions at design time.
+In Adobe XD, we are using Stacks to allow you to change the label and switch positions at design time simply by dragging it to the left or right of the switch visual.

 <img class="responsive-img" src="../images/switch_label-before.png" srcset="../images/switch_label-before@2x.png 2x" />
 <img class="responsive-img" src="../images/switch_label-after.png" srcset="../images/switch_label-after@2x.png 2x" />